Best new electric cars: 22 EVs to look forward to in 2025 and beyond

 The company is going for a clean-slate approach.
 It’ll axe everything it currently sells by the end of 2024, then produce nothing at all until deliveries of an all-new EV family begin in 2026.
 It’ll be like when Glastonbury has a fallow year, but with Jaguar working frantically behind the scenes to completely reinvent itself.
 Not just let some grass grow back.

 This reinvention will include taking a big step up-market.
-Its first new EV is expected to be a £100,000 four-door GT with over 400 miles of range, two motors and nearly 600 horsepower.
+Its first new EV is expected to be a circa-£100,000 four-door GT with over 400 miles of range, two motors and nearly 600 horsepower.
 All being well, this will be followed by an equally plush SUV and a bigger luxury saloon that Jag hopes will give Bentley sleepless nights.
-It’s a huge gamble for a British firm that has failed to keep pace with the success of its sibling brands Range Rover and Land Rover – and it’ll all kick off with the reveal of an EV concept car this December.
+It’s a huge gamble for a British firm that has failed to keep pace with the success of its sibling brands Range Rover and Land Rover - and it all kicked off with the reveal of the dramatic Type 00 concept car in Miami in December.

 Kia EV3